camikazegreen/verbclub/README.md

    - Environment variables: Configured in `.env` file

 3. **Frontend**
-   - Container name: verbclub-frontend
-   - Port: 8080
-   - Framework: Express (serving static files)
+   - Runs on Vite dev server in development (http://localhost:5173)
+   - In production, can be built and served as static files (optionally with Express or Nginx)

 ## Quick Start